John Fisher (businessman): Political views

 After college, Fisher worked in the mailroom at the Republican National Committee and as a fundraiser for then-president Ronald Reagan and Vice President George H. W. Bush.

-In 2019, it was revealed that Fisher, with his mother Doris F. Fisher and brothers William S. Fisher and Robert J. Fisher, had donated nearly $9 million to a political action committee that opposed Barack Obama in the 2012 election.
-He has donated to Ohio Rep. Mike Carey, a longtime coal lobbyist and supporter of President Donald Trump.
-In 2023, Fisher endorsed Republican Party candidate Doug Burgum for the 2024 US presidential election, having donated the maximum legal amount to Burgum's campaign.
+Since then, he has had a long history of donating money to Republican politicians and causes, and sometimes to moderate Democrats.
+Fisher, along with his mother Doris F. Fisher and brothers William S. Fisher and Robert J. Fisher, donated nearly $9 million to a political action committee that opposed Barack Obama in the 2012 election.
+Congressional candidates who received donations from Fisher in 2023 include, Jodey Arrington, Michael Bennet, Mike Carey, Young Kim, Kyrsten Sinema, and Todd Young.
+That year, he also endorsed Republican Party candidate Doug Burgum for the 2024 US presidential election, donating the maximum legal amount to Burgum's campaign.